memgraph/docs/mage/query-modules/python/temporal-graph-networks.md

 The purpose of this method is to do additional training rounds on `train` edges and `eval` on evaluation edges.
 #### Input:

-* `num_epochs: int` ➡ perform additional epoch training and evaluation **after** stream is done
+* `num_epochs: int` ➡ perform additional epoch training and evaluation **after** the stream is done

 #### Output:

-* `epoch_num: int` ➡ overall epoch of batch for which performance statistics will be returned
+* `epoch_num: int` ➡ the epoch of the batch for which performance statistics will be returned
-* `batch_num: int` ➡ batch inside of epoch for which performance statistics will be returned
+* `batch_num: int` ➡ the number of the batch for which performance statistics will be returned
 * `batch_process_time: float` ➡ processing time in seconds for a batch
 * `accuracy: int` ➡ **mean average precision**
 * `accuracy_type: int` ➡ **mean average precision** type, "train" or "eval"